-Whether a couple files their taxes jointly or separately can have a huge influence on their student loan payments.
+Whether a couple files their taxes jointly or separately can have a massive influence on their student loan payments.

-If you are on an income-driven student loan repayment plan, such as IBR or PAYE, how you file your taxes will change your monthly payments.
+If you are on an income-driven student loan repayment plan, such IBR, PAYE, or SAVE, how you file your taxes will change your monthly payments.
 File jointly, and your spouse’s income affects how much you pay.
-However, REPAYE, another popular income-driven repayment plan works differently.

 Today we will look at the advantages of filing separately and cover the many reasons why filing separately isn’t an easy decision.